airsonic/airsonic-docs/configure/standalone.md

 Example = `-Xmx512m`

-Here we will allocate 512 Mb of memory to Airsonic's Java process.
+Here we will allocate 512 MB of memory to Airsonic's Java process.

+> **NOTE**: Airsonic has been observed to run quite well for a single user with only 200 MB and an Intel Atom C2350.

 ### Advanced parameters